-16.4.2.1 If the innings of the side batting second is suspended (with at least 20 overs bowled) and it is not possible for the match to be resumed, the match will be decided by comparison with the DLS 'Par Score' determined at the instant of the suspension using DLS.
+16.4.2.1 If the innings of the side batting second is suspended (with at least 20 overs bowled(25 overs for the Semi-Finals and the Final)) and it is not possible for the match to be resumed, the match will be decided by comparison with the DLS 'Par Score' determined at the instant of the suspension using DLS.
 If the score is equal to the par score, the match is a Tie.
 Otherwise the result is a victory, or defeat, by the margin of runs by which the score exceeds, or falls short of, the Par Score.